 In addition to my son’s physical work at regular Occupational Therapy, my husband and I worked our son pretty hard at home.
 Jayson’s coordination before Occupational Therapy was way off.
 He didn’t seem to have any “spatial awareness.”
 He could not climb and come back down from any ladder or playground equipment.
 You could toss him a foam nerf ball and it would literally bounce off of him and his reactions were slow and uncoordinated.
 We played numerous games of catch with him.
 We also would take him to a gym to teach him how to walk and bounce a basketball together.
 I don’t want to give the impression that it was some sort of boot camp, but we really had to go the extra mile in terms of helping him realize where objects were in his framework of space.
 We made speaking an integral part of our “games.”
 After every catch or basketball shot we’d have him name something from a category (Sesame Street characters, colors, foods, classmates names).
 The fun began to breed confidence which eventually bred more and more success.

 DIY Occupational Therapy Solutions for Autism – Fine Motor Skills

-We used my son’s Aspberger’s tendency to gravitate toward stacking and patterns and turned it into a strength to incorporate toys and games that dealt with fine motor skills.
+We used my son’s Asberger’s tendency to gravitate toward stacking and patterns and turned it into a strength to incorporate toys and games that dealt with fine motor skills.
 We purchased Therapy Putty and Play Dough and used to hide trinkets in them for him to find.
-Lite Brite, Legos, and the game Perfection also helped a great deal.
+Lite Brite pieces, Legos, and the game Perfection also helped a great deal.
 We purchased tiny dice for him to stack and challenged him regularly to see how high he can stack them.
 You can find tiny items and trinkets in your house or at the local dollar store.